 In Pandas, reshaping data involves changing the structure of a DataFrame without altering the data itself.
-Two common methods for reshaping are melt()
+Two common methods for reshaping are melt() and pivot().
+They are complementary functions: while melt() transforms wide data into long format, pivot() does the reverse, transforming long data back into wide format.

-1. melt()
+1. melt() Function

-function is used to convert wide-format data into long-format data.
+The melt() function is used to convert wide-format data into long-format data.
 Long format is useful when you have multiple columns that you want to stack into one, typically when you’re preparing data for analysis or visualization.

-Syntax of melt()
+Syntax of melt():

 pd.melt(frame, id_vars=None, value_vars=None, var_name=None, value_name='value')

-: The DataFrame to melt.id_vars
+- frame: The DataFrame to melt.

-: Name of the new “value” column (default is ‘value’).
+- value_name: Name of the new “value” column (default is ‘value’).

 Example: